Non-solidity of uniruled varieties: Birational Links and Mori Dream Spaces

-\begin{Lem} Let $X$ be a family in Table \ref{tab:1121}.\ Then, $X$ is non-solid.\ \end{Lem} \begin{proof} We consider the projection $\pi \colon X' \dashrightarrow \mathbb{P}^1$ in each case.\ Then, the generic fibre $S \subset X'$ is a surface for which $-K_S \sim \mathcal{O}_S(1)$ by adjunction since $X'$ has Fano index 2.\ The conclusion follows from Corollary \ref{cor:nonsolid}.\ \end{proof}
+\begin{Lem} Let $X$ be a family in Table \ref{tab:1121}.\ Then $X$ is non-solid.\ \end{Lem} \begin{proof} We consider the projection $\pi \colon X' \dashrightarrow \mathbb{P}^1$ in each case.\ Then, the generic fibre $S \subset X'$ is a surface for which $-K_S \sim \mathcal{O}_S(1)$ by adjunction since $X'$ has Fano index 2.\ The conclusion follows from Corollary \ref{cor:mainold}.\ \end{proof}

-We show next that the families \#39890 and \#39928 in Table \ref{tab:11111} admit singular birational models in a family whose general member is a quasismooth complete intersection of a cubic and a quartic $X'_{3,4} \subset \mathbb{P}(1,1,1,1,2,2)$.\ It was shown by Corti and Mella that these general quasismooth members are bi-rigid.\ In this case, we were not able to show that these are non-solid: these are the non-birationally rigid families mentioned in Theorem \ref{thm:main}.\
+We show next that the families \#39890 and \#39928 in Table \ref{tab:11111} admit singular birational models in a family whose general member is a quasi-smooth complete intersection of a cubic and a quartic $X'_{3,4} \subset \mathbb{P}(1,1,1,1,2,2)$.\ It was shown by Corti and Mella \cite{cortimella} that its general member is bi-rigid.\ In this case, we were not able to show that these are non-solid: these are the non-birationally rigid families mentioned in Theorem \ref{thm:mainC4I2version2}.\